maelishere/Labyrinth/README.md

 Network Library For Unity

-***Experimental***

 Dependencies: [Bolt](https://github.com/maelishere/Bolt) and [Lattice](https://github.com/maelishere/Lattice)

 ## Description

-This is my attempt at writing a unity networking library without Mono.Cecil, the secret sauce behind [Mirror](https://github.com/vis2k/Mirror) and UNet.
+This is my attempt at writing a unity networking library without Mono.Cecil, inspired by [Mirror](https://github.com/vis2k/Mirror).

 Dedicated Server or Clients.
 However, not at the same time.